karatelabs/karate/README.md

 Given cookie foo = 'bar'
 ```

-You also have the option of setting multiple cookies in one-step using the [`cookies`](#cookies-json) keyword.
+You also have the option of setting multiple cookies in one-step using the [`cookies`](#cookies) keyword.

 Note that any cookies returned in the HTTP response would be automatically set for any future requests.
-Refer to the documentation of the built-in variable [`cookies`](#cookies) for more details.
+Refer to the documentation of the built-in variable [`responseCookies`](#responsecookies) for more details.

 ## `form field`
 HTML form fields would be URL-encoded when the HTTP request is submitted (by the [`method`](#method) step).
 You would typically use these to simulate a user sign-in and then grab a security token from the [`response`](#response).
 For example: